pendulum-chain/portal/README.md

 It transpiles TypeScript, bundles React in production mode, splits and optimizes the builds for the best performance.

 The build is minified and the filenames include the hashes.\
-We call on `version.cjs` to show the commit version on the sidebar.\
 We also create a file, on the fly, a file named `_redirects` that will serve the index.html instead of giving a 404 no matter what URL the browser requests.